April 13, 2018 by Ed Kennedy

 Privacy and Proton Mail: Email in the Era of Cambridge Analytica

 Recent weeks have seen renewed attention on user privacy and data management.
-Following the multi-party scandal involving Facebook and the data digital consulting firm Cambridge Analytica, many online users are anew to how their data is managed, and how they can better protect it in future.
+Following the multi-party scandal involving Facebook and the data digital consulting firm Cambridge Analytica.
+Many online users are newly anxious about how their data is managed, and how they can better protect it in future.
 For those yet to be across the scandal, a good recap can be found here.

 In light of this, a review of ProntonMail is timely.
 For those yet to hear of it, ProtonMail (PM) was founded in 2014 by Andy Yen, Jason Stockman and Wei Sun.
 These three CERN scientists developed an email app with client-side encryption that’s now viewed as a leader in user privacy and data management.
 Let’s look at PM in-depth now.